-Materials on Western Art may be found throughout the Sackler Library but, for the period ca. 1100 CE – present, are housed primarily on Floors 2 and 3.
+Materials on Western Art and architecture may be found throughout the Sackler Library but, for the periods Medieval - Contemporary, are housed primarily on Floors 2 and 3.

 The collection range is extensive, with strong holdings on the “fine” and “decorative” arts, and on architecture, as well on art theory, criticism and historiography.

 Please note that publications on illuminated manuscripts are generally housed at the Bodleian Library, in support of its collection of Western illuminated manuscripts.
 Similarly, materials on stained glass are collected primarily by the Bodleian Library.